zalando/restful-api-guidelines/tooling/Tooling.md

 # Appendix: Tooling

+This is not a part of the actual guidelines, but might be helpful for following them.
+Using a tool mentioned here doesn't automatically ensure you follow the guidelines.

 ## API First Integrations

 The following frameworks were specifically designed to support the API First workflow with OpenAPI YAML files (sorted alphabetically):